BalalaikaIndustries/balalaika_bear/README.md

 ```
 ## Usage

-All VK api method groups have have corresponding modules.
+All VK api method groups have corresponding modules.
 For example, Users method group corresponds to BalalaikaBear.Users module.
 All api methods take map with params and return tuple with {:ok, result} or {:error, result}, result is also map.
+Method names are snakecased.

 Examples: